czhao028/DataScience/README.md

 - State/county response: work-in-progress.

  ## Our Timeline
- By the end of the second week,
+ By the end of the second week, we will have all our data into one spreadsheet to feed into different models to try: the first we're attempting is backpropogation through a neural network, so we can identify the weights of the different factors.
+Does airport travel have less of an impact now, now that people are at home?
+Does economic status affect coronavirus outbreak more than we thought it would?
+Which combination of factors is most deadly for a city to have?